unifiedjs/unifiedjs.github.io/doc/learn/using-unified.md

 ---
+authorGithub: wooorm
+authorTwitter: wooorm
+author: Titus Wormer
+description: Guide that delves into transforming markdown to HTML
 group: guide
 index: 2
-title: Use unified
-description: Guide that delves into transforming Markdown to HTML
-author: Titus Wormer
-authorTwitter: wooorm
-authorGithub: wooorm
+modified: 2024-08-02
+published: 2017-05-03
 tags:
+  - rehype
+  - remark
+  - transform
   - use
-  - transform
-  - remark
-  - rehype
-published: 2017-05-03
-modified: 2020-06-14
+title: Use unified
 ---

 ## Using unified

-This guide delves into how unified can be used to transform a Markdown file to HTML.
+This guide shows how unified can be used to transform a markdown file to HTML.
-It’ll also show how to generate a table of contents, and sidestep into checking prose.
+It also shows how to generate a table of contents and sidesteps into checking prose.

 > Stuck?